-Loans can be a love-hate relationship.
+Student Loans can be a love-hate relationship.
 Sure, they got you through college and allowed you to get the degree so you could pursue the career you’ve always dreamed of, but loans will also be a financial burden until they are paid off.
-Student loans can affect your credit score while is valuable when buying a car or house.
+Federal student loans can affect your credit score while is valuable when buying a car or house.
 It is also affecting the economic growth of not only the person with the loan but also the overall economy.

 Retirement is something many look forward to and has a positive connotation.
 It shows that the time and hard work you put into your job is now allowing you to relax and enjoy the ride.
 With loans, retirement can no longer be as relaxing.
-You will be giving more money to your loans and less into your retirement fund.
+You will be giving more money to your loans and less to your retirement fund.

 There are some simple rules to learn when taking out loans.
 First, know the amount of your loan in full.
-This means to figure out and incorporate your interest into the total cost.
+This means figuring out and incorporate your interest into the total cost.
 Second, when given the option, always choose federal.
 Third, take some time to do research on loans before agreeing to take one out.
 Lastly, have loans be your last option.

 Before taking out loans, review all of your options.
 If your only choice is to take out loans, do your research; you’ll thank yourself later.
 To find out more information about student loans, click here.